anfastech/discordbot-gojoeve/README.md

-# Build your own Discord bot
+# Counter to New Year - Discord bot

 This repository contains source code for building a Discord bot using Python.